-- 1. Noise Monitoring- Attended noise monitoring of excavation and construction activities is to be undertaken during the following periods: - a.
-Commencement of any rock breaking or sawing on the site. - b.
-In response to any ongoing complaints received from neighbours. - 2.
-Vibration Based on the proximity of the surrounding receivers to the works magnitudes of vibration resulting from construction activities required to be undertaken on the site are not expected to approach vibration limits detailed in Section 4.2 of this report, therefore permanent continuous vibration monitoring is not recommended.
+- 1. Noise Monitoring-Attended noise monitoring of excavation and construction activities is to be undertaken during the following periods: - a.
+In response to any ongoing complaints received from neighbours.
+It is noted that based on the assessment of construction activities construction activities are not expected to result in noise levels which will result in levels which are greater than High Noise Affected Levels. - Vibration Based on the proximity of the surrounding receivers to the works magnitudes of vibration resulting from construction activities required to be undertaken on the site are not expected to approach vibration limits detailed in Section 4.2 of this report, therefore permanent continuous vibration monitoring is not recommended.